 Though the shack’s dilapidated roof required total replacement, Aspen’s Historic Preservation Commission required that the 100-year-old wooden siding remain, repainted in the original blue-gray tones with rust-colored trim.
 The Aspen icon has required constant upkeep since it opened in 1998, and Kuhn might argue that its ancient exterior nearly forced its demise.
 When Kuhn sparked a fire after melting ice from a frozen eave with a blowtorch during the frigid winter of 2004, firefighters had to cut an 8-foot hole in the floor of the upstairs bar to extinguish the hungry flames.

 Constant upkeep, including fresh paint on 100-year-old wooden siding, has made the restaurant an Aspen icon.

 “We stayed open!” recalls Matsuhisa Aspen Director of Operations Todd Clark, who also remembers marveling at a newspaper image of the building rolling down Main Street shortly after he moved to town.
 “If you think about wear and tear—1,000 to 1,500 people a week coming into this building—it’s amazing, a testament to the job they did when they built this.”

 Kuhn, meanwhile, has one, ahem, sizable regret: “I should have gone two stories down!”

-PHOTO COURTESY OF THE ASPEN HISTORICAL SOCIETY; INTERIOR PHOTO COURTESY OF MATSUHISA ASPEN; EXTERIOR PHOTO COURTESY OF NIKLAUS KUHN
+Photography by: PHOTO COURTESY OF THE ASPEN HISTORICAL SOCIETY; INTERIOR PHOTO COURTESY OF MATSUHISA ASPEN; EXTERIOR PHOTO COURTESY OF NIKLAUS KUHN